 A few of the classes you will take may include:

 - SOPS 615 – Social Cognition

 - SOPS 620 – Group Dynamics

 - SOPS 640 – Social Psychology of Attitudes

 - SOPS 655 – Counseling Applications of Social Psychology

-For a complete list of all the courses you will take and their descriptions, please see our Graduate Catalog.
+For a complete list of all department courses and their descriptions, please see our Graduate Catalog.